Who can apply to become a Member of the LBMA

 Who are the LBMA Market Makers?

-Of the twelve LBMA Market Makers, five are full Market Makers and seven Market Makers.
+Of the thirteen LBMA Market Makers, five are full Market Makers and eight Market Makers.
 The five Full Market Makers quoting prices in all three products are:

-The seven LBMA Market Makers who provide two way pricing in either one or two products are:
+The eight LBMA Market Makers who provide two way pricing in either one or two products are:

 The benefits of Market Making Membership, (for example, a reserved place on the LBMA's Management Committee) apply to all Market Makers.